KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHS-England-FHIR-Implementation-Guide/Home/FHIRAssets/AllAssets/Profiles/Profile-England-Immunization/location.page.md

 <b>Definition</b><br>

 Country where the vaccination took place.
-This should follow [Using ISO 3166 Country Codes with FHIR](https://hl7.org/fhir/iso3166.html) or a SNOMED Country Code.
+This should follow<a href="https://build.fhir.org/valueset-country.html" target="_blank">Using ISO 3166 Country Codes with FHIR</a> or a SNOMED Country Code.

 ```json